sdmtt/woocommerce-mercadopago/README.md

 ### Compatibilidade ###

-Compatível com as versões 2.1.x, 2.2.x e 2.3.x do WooCommerce.
+Compatível desde a versão 2.1.x até 2.6.x do WooCommerce.

 ### Instalação: ###